Luka-Kik/student-management-system/README.md

 ----------
 - the list of present endpoints is found on the Payara server page on port 4848 (local server: http://localhost:4848/common/index.jsf)
 - help method in the StudentRest class that checks if an email is already present in the database (thanks to Jessica Rodriguez for the idea)

+_Update 19.4.2022._
+- Added Subject and Teacher classes, REST methods and database services
+- @ManyToMany between Student and Subject, @ManyToOne between Subject and Teacher
+- HttpError message now sends a JSON
+- Added Subject to Student method in Student REST